-The Company has constituted an Audit Committee in accordance with the provisions of Section 177 of the Companies Act, 2013 and Regulation 18 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Committee reviewed the financial results and financial statements, audit process, internal control system, scope of internal audit, related party transactions and compliance of related regulations as prescribed.
+The Company has constituted an Audit Committee in accordance with the provisions of Section 177 of the Companies Act, 2013 and Regulation 18 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Committee reviewed the financial results and financial statements, audit process, internal control system, scope of internal audit, independence of auditor, related party transactions and compliance of related regulations as prescribed.
 The Composition and terms of reference of the Audit Committee is more specifically given in the Corporate Governance Report as a part to this report.

-VIGIL MECHANISAM (WHISTLE BLOWER POLICY):
+VIGIL MECHANISM (WHISTLE BLOWER POLICY):

-Pursuant to Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014 read with Section 177(9) of the Act and Regulation 22 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has adopted a Vigil Mechanism (Whistle Blower Policy) for the employees of the Company.
+Pursuant to Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014 read with Section 177(9) of the Act and Regulation 22 of SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015, the Company has adopted a Vigil Mechanism (Whistle Blower Policy) for the employees of the Company.
 The objective behind such policy is to establish a redressal forum, which addresses all concerns raised on questionable practices and through which the Directors and employees can raise instances of unethical behavior, actual or suspected fraud or violation of the Company's code of conduct to the management.
+No Personnel have been denied access to the Audit Committee.
 The details of the Whistle Blower Mechanism are explained in the Corporate Governance Report and such policy is available on the Company's website at www.sambhaav.com under 'Investor' segment.

-DISCLOSURE IN TERMS OF SEXUAL HARRASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013:
+DISCLOSURE IN TERMS OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013:

-During the year under review, the Company has revised the policy and for Prevention of Sexual Harassment at Work place (POSH) and re-constituted an Internal Complaints Committee pursuant to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 in the Board Meeting held on May 20, 2019.
+The Company has constituted the policy for Prevention of Sexual Harassment at Work place (POSH) and Internal Complaints Committee pursuant to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 in the Board Meeting held on May 20, 2019.
 This helps employees to register their complaints against sexual harassment and the right to work with dignity.